-Authorized Institution Representative: The President, the Executive Vice President/Chief Administrative Officer, the Vice President for Business Affairs/Chief Financial Officer or the Chief Treasury and Investment Officer, or any other person at the time designated to act on behalf of the Corporation by written certificate furnished to the Authority and the Trustee, containing the specimen signature of such person and signed on behalf of the Corporation by the Chair, any Vice-Chair, or the Secretary of its Board of Trustees or the President, any Vice President or the Chief Treasury and Investment Officer, of the Corporation.
+Authorized Institution Representative: The President, the Executive Vice President and Provost, the Vice President for Business Affairs and Chief Financial Officer, or the Chief Treasury and Investment Officer, or any other person at the time designated to act on behalf of the Corporation by written certificate furnished to the Authority and the Trustee, containing the specimen signature of such person and signed on behalf of the Corporation by the Chair, any Vice-Chair, or the Secretary of its Board of Trustees or the President, any Vice President or the Chief Treasury and Investment Officer, of the Corporation.
 Such certificate may designate an alternate or alternates.

-Authorized Investments: Investments authorized for moneys in the Accounts created under Article V of the Indenture and described in the Indenture.
+Authorized Investments: The investments described in the Indenture authorized for moneys in the Accounts created under the Indenture.

-Beneficial Owner: With respect to any authorized denomination of a Bond in Book-Entry Form, each person who beneficially owns such Bond in such authorized denomination and on whose behalf, directly or indirectly, such authorized denomination of Bond is held by the Depository pursuant to the Book-Entry System.
+Beneficial Owner: With respect to any authorized denomination of a Bond in book-entry form, each person who beneficially owns such Bond in such authorized denomination and on whose behalf, directly or indirectly, such authorized denomination of Bond is held by the Depository pursuant to the book-entry system.